 Self-explanatory.
 Remember, what you’re doing is setting the cable so that the outside antenna can connect to the inside antenna as indiscreetly as possible.
 Make it look clean and sightly.

 4 - Install The Booster

 Choose the right spot for the booster component.
 First, it needs a spot with good ventilation.
 Second, it needs a power outlet nearby.
 Third, it must be able to connect to both the inside and outside antenna’s coax cables.
 Consider all three of these factors when choosing the right location for the booster.
-Once you pick a spot, secure it to the wall by removing the mounting bracket from the back of the booster.
+Once you pick a spot, secure RV cell phone booster to the wall by removing the mounting bracket from the back of the booster.
 Once you’ve got the bracket secured, snap the booster into the bracket.